-During the first quarter of 2019, we terminated the lease agreement with American Assets, Inc., an entity owned and controlled by Mr. Rady, and entered into a new lease agreement for office space at Torrey Reserve Campus.
+During the first quarter of 2019, we terminated the lease agreement with American Assets, Inc., an entity owned and controlled by Mr. Rady, and entered into a new lease agreement with American Assets, Inc. for office space at Torrey Reserve Campus.
 Rents commenced on March 1, 2019 for an initial lease term of three years at an average annual rental rate of \$0.2 million.
-Rental revenue recognized on the lease will be included in rental income on the statements of comprehensive income.
+Rental revenue recognized on the leases of \$0.2 million for the nine months ended September 30, 2019, is included in rental income on the consolidated statements of comprehensive income.